stevesoutar/s3_buckets/README.md

-# s3_buckets
-deploy a number of dummy s3 buckets
+# create a number of s3 buckets for testing purposes